A comparison of the Georgescu and Vasy spaces associated to the N-body problems and applications: Applications to the -body problem

+\begin{remark} Let us consider the case of the Hamiltonian $H_N'$ of Equation \eqref{eq.BO}, the case of the usual $N$-body Hamiltonian $H_N$ being completely similar.
+Let the vector space be $X := \RR^{3N}$ and let the semilattice $\maF:=\maF_N$ be as in the last example, Example~\ref{ex.Nbody}.
+Let $\SS_{\maF_N} := \{\SS_Y \mid Y \in \maF_N \}$ be the finite semilattice of closed \psbmanifolds\ of $\oX$ as in Equation~\eqref{eq.def.SSmaF}.
+Then our results, especially Theorem~\ref{thm.cor.main1} imply that $M_N := [\oX: \SS_{\maF_{N}}] = \XGV$, the Georgescu-Vasy space associated to the semilattice~$\maF_{N}$, will be endowed with natural, smooth actions of the following groups: \begin{itemize} \item $S_{N}$, the symmetric group on $\{1,2,\ldots,N\}$, acting on the variables by permutation; \item $\GL(3, \RR)$ acting diagonally on the components of $X := \RR^{3N}$; and \item $X$, extending the action by translation on itself.
+(This is valid for all semilattices $\maF$ of linear subspaces of~$X$, not just for $\maF_{N}$, yielding a smooth action of~$X$ on $\XGV$). \end{itemize}

-Thus each $x_i \in \RR^3$.
-We let $\maF$ be the semilattice generated by the subspaces $Y_i$ and $Y_{ij}$, $i, j \in \{1, 2, \ldots, N\}$.
-Let $\maS$ be the finite semilattice of \psubmanifolds{} of $\oX$ as in Equation \eqref{eq.def.maS}.
-Then our results imply that $[\oX: \maS]$ will be endowed with the following natural smooth actions: \begin{itemize} \item of $X := \RR^{3N}$ by translation, \item of $S_N$, the symmetric group on $N$ variables, by permutation, and \item of $O(3)$ acting diagonally on the components of $X := \RR^{3N}$. \end{itemize} These actions are easy to obtain at the level of spectra of $C^*$-algebras or for the graph-family blow-up, but more difficult to obtain geometrically using iterated blow-ups.
-In particular, this explains the answer to the question of Melrose and Singer \cite{MelroseSinger} provided in \cite{MougelPrudhon}. \end{example}
+(These actions can also be obtained from Theorem~\ref{thm.main2} and Proposition~\ref{prop.cor.Mougel}.)
+These actions are easy to obtain at the level of spectra of $C^*$-algebras or for the graph-family blow-up, but more difficult to obtain geometrically using iterated blow-ups.
+In particular, in \cite{MelroseSinger}, it was formulated the problem of constructing a compactification of $\RR^{3N}$ endowed with the action of the symmetric group as above.
+Answers to this problem were provided in \cite{Kottke-Lin, MougelPrudhon}.
+The smoothness of these actions is based on Theorem~\ref{thm.main2}, since the groups act smoothly on each $\oXY$, $Y \in \maF$. \end{remark}